Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 Naturally present in milk, these nano-sized vesicles are emerging as a promising new platform for therapeutics, nutraceuticals, and functional foods.

 Discover the upcoming transformative trends with our 2025 Dairy Industry Trend Report.
-Fill out the form to get the report!
+You can get access by filling out the form below:

-This study explores the three emerging key application areas for milk-derived exosomes and the recent developments within each application area.
+This study examines the three emerging key application areas for milk-derived exosomes, as well as recent developments within each area.

 1. Exosomes for Skeletal Health

-Their recent patent targets improved joint health through a product enriched with intact exosomes sourced from bovine milk, specifically derived from the whey component, potentially including cheese whey.
+Their recent patent targets improved joint health through a product enriched with intact exosomes sourced from bovine milk, specifically derived from the whey component, which may also include cheese whey.
 Their research indicates that administering 12.5 µg/ml of these exosomes resulted in a significant 30% boost in proteoglycan formation, crucial for joint cartilage.

 2. Exosomes as Topical Cosmeceutical